 On our many frequent trips to and from Indiana University, we got in the habit of timing our stops conveniently at our favorite gas station which conveniently is part of a huge dairy farm and cheese market.

-Minutes later, we'd be in the car, bellies full of generous samples of aged gouda, extra sharp cheddar, sweet swiss and more to take home and use in recipes like our Homemade Mac 'n Cheese.
+Minutes later, we’d be in the car, bellies full of generous samples of aged gouda, extra sharp cheddar, sweet swiss and more to take home and use in recipes like my homemade mac ‘n cheese.

-Also —they sell the best grilled cheese sandwich.
-One that is so good I vowed I would make my own version someday because I just couldn't get out of my head.
+Also —they sell the most decadent cheesy grilled cheese sandwich that is coated with cheese on the outside.
+I vowed I would make my own version someday because I just couldn’t get out of my head.

-While the cheese selection is important, there are three key ingredients responsible for the crispy, slightly airy and flavorful exterior.
+There are three key ingredients, other than cheese, responsible for the crispy, slightly airy and flavorful exterior of this sandwich.

 - Sourdough bread.
 A sturdy sourdough bread that isn’t too thick (but also isn’t too thin) makes for a top notch grilled cheese.